pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 950-951 Object-Oriented

+This weekend I was study Object-Oriented Design, I don't know the object-oriented programming I love, can be hours and hours writing code with this paradigm, try to apply design patterns, best practices, writing test, practice TDD, and I am never boring.

 ##### Day 949 WebHooks

 These days I was working a lot with web-hooks, I learn how to create code independent of these webhooks and how do webhooks mock to simulate your functionality.

 ##### Day 948 More Deep Dive In The Java Virtual Machine (JVM)